-- Keyphrases associated with research papers: - Useful in applications such as - topic tracking, information filtering and search, query formulation, document clustering, classification, and summarization - However, manually annotated keyphrases are not always provided with the documents: - Need to be gleaned from the content of documents - $\,\circ\,$ E.g., documents available from the ACL Anthology and the AAAI DL - Hence, accurate approaches are required for keyphrase extraction from research documents - Keyphrase extraction is defined as the problem of automatically extracting descriptive phrases or concepts from documents
+- Manually annotated keyphrases are not always provided with the documents: - Need to be gleaned from the content of documents. - Given the size of current scholarly digital libraries, manual annotation of keyphrases has become infeasible. - Hence, accurate approaches are required for keyphrase extraction from research documents. - Keyphrase extraction is defined as the problem of automatically extracting descriptive phrases or concepts from documents.